marmelab/react-admin/docs/Admin.md

 ## `basename`

 Use this prop to make all routes and links in your Admin relative to a "base" portion of the URL pathname that they all share.
-This is only needed when using the [`BrowserHistory`](https://github.com/remix-run/history/blob/main/docs/api-reference.md#createbrowserhistory) to serve the application under a sub-path of your domain (for example https://marmelab.com/ra-enterprise-demo), or when embedding react-admin inside a single-page app with its own routing.
-See https://reactrouter.com/docs/en/v6/api#router for more information.
+This is required when using the [`BrowserHistory`](https://github.com/remix-run/history/blob/main/docs/api-reference.md#createbrowserhistory) to serve the application under a sub-path of your domain (for example https://marmelab.com/ra-enterprise-demo), or when embedding react-admin inside a single-page app with its own routing.

 ```jsx
 import { Admin } from 'react-admin';